WEDDING VENUE INSPECTIONS

 Updated: 2 days ago

-What questions should you ask at a wedding venue inspection?
+What to expect at a wedding venue inspection!

 Getting married is a once in a lifetime experience, this means that almost everyone is inexperienced when it comes to planning a wedding.
 During the process of wedding planning all brides will experience at least one moment of feeling out of depth and for many of us that can happen multiple times (a day even!).
 Arguably one of the most important decisions of the whole wedding is what venue to choose.
 As this is one of the first decisions most brides will make it can also feel like the most overwhelming.